This post may contain affiliate links. Read my full disclosure policy.

-How to make creamy, Dilly Ranch Dressing from scratch loaded up with fresh herbs- rich, tangy, peppery, herbaceous and full of the BEST flavor!
+How to make homemade Ranch Dressing from scratch loaded up with fresh dill.
+Rich and tangy, peppery, herbaceous, and full of the BEST flavor!
 Vegan-adaptable (See recipe notes).

-This cool and creamy, Dilly Ranch dressing brings me back to the ’70s, when my family would visit old-school salad bar restaurants in LA.
-This version is packed with dill, and you could leave it at that- or add tarragon ( the best) and either parsley or chives.
-Or both, of course.
+This cool and creamy Ranch Dressing brings me back to the ’70s when my family would visit old-school salad bar restaurants in LA.
+This version is so much better than store-bought ranch, you’ll never want to buy it again!
+It is packed full of dill and has the best flavor.

-I love the flavor of this Ranch Dressing- cool, creamy, and rich, generously herbaceous, with a hint of garlic, a lovely spike of peppercorn and a bright, tanginess from a fresh lemon.
+- The flavor!
+Cool, creamy, and rich, this ranch dressing tastes generously herbaceous with lots fresh dill, with a hint of garlic, a lovely spike of peppercorn and a bright tanginess from a fresh lemon.

-But it is the texture of this Ranch Dressing recipe that I crave – the perfect trifecta of mayo, sour cream and buttermilk.
-It perfectly coats lettuce leaves- and when I speak of lettuce leaves here- I mean cool crunchy sturdier lettuces like little gems, romaine, or even head lettuce, in the form of a wedge, preferably. 😉
+- The texture!
+The perfect trifecta of mayo, sour cream and buttermilk gives this best consistency.
+It perfectly coats lettuce leaves- and when I speak of lettuce leaves here- I mean cool, crunchy sturdier lettuces like little gems, romaine, or even head lettuce, preferably in a wedge.

-- Fresh herbs: Dill, and any of the following: tarragon (gives the best flavor) flat-leaf parsley, oregano, or chives.
+- Fresh herbs: Fresh Dill and any of the following: tarragon (gives the best flavor), fresh parsley, oregano, or fresh chives. you can use dried herbs in a pinch, but fresh is best!

-- Sour cream – I like using a probiotic sour cream like Nancy’s.
+- Sour cream – I like using probiotic sour cream like Nancy’s or vegan sour cream.
+You could also use low-fat sour cream.

 Step Two: Add fresh garlic.

-Step three: Add fresh herbs, salt and pepper.
+Step three: Add fresh herbs, salt and black pepper.

 Step four: Add lemon juice and vinegar.